 Here’s a quick checklist for putting together a good PR, with details in separate sections below:

-Code formatting: If you changed Python code, then did you run
+- Code formatting: If you changed Python code, then did

 triowith the package name.)

 - Release notes: If your change affects

 user-visible functionality, then did you add a release note to the